sadhubby/CSINTSY-MCO/README.md

     LA 2400
     CHI 0

-After pasting this entire script, please type "END".
+After pasting this entire script, please type END.
 By this point, the graph is defined.
 Should there be a need to edit this within the Command Line Interface, select 1 again from the main menu and simply change certain values but the entire graph must once again inputted.
 If the user tries to execute an algorithm without a defined graph, the program will ask the user to do so.

 ## Choice of Algorithms